-The "Zero Fee" Revolution: Why Selling on Depop in 2025 is a Whole New Game
+The "Zero Fee" Revolution: Why Selling On Depop In 2025 Is A Whole New Game — warehouse operations and inventory management

 I still remember the specific frustration I felt in 2023.
 I had just sold a vintage North Face puffer jacket for $100.
 I was thrilled—until I looked at the receipt.
 Item Price: $100.
 Depop Fee (10%): -$10.00.
 Transaction Fee: -$3.75.
 Shipping (which I accidentally offered for free): -$12.00.